My North Korea Travel Experience: 4 Days in Secretive DPRK

 I think the closest that I ever got was visiting Che Guevara’s mausoleum in the middle of my Cuba itinerary.

-I sucked up my disappointment as we visited Kim Il-sung Square, which is the famous place you will see on TV when thousands of soldiers are aggressively goosestepping for their Dear Leader.
+I sucked up my disappointment as we visited Kim Il-sung Square, which is the famous place you will see on TV when thousands of soldiers are aggressively goosestepping for their leaders of the past.

 A local man walks past large photos of former North Korean leaders in a barren Kim Il-sung Square